Why is The BRAIN Initiative® needed?

 See the current list of NIH BRAIN Initiative funded awards.

-Advisory Committee to the Director, Brain Research through Advancing Innovative Neurotechnologies (BRAIN Working Group)
+Advisory Committee to the Director, Brain Research Through Advancing Innovative Neurotechnologies® (BRAIN) Initiative Working Group

-The National Institutes of Health (NIH) convened a BRAIN Working Group of the Advisory Committee to the Director, NIH, to develop a rigorous plan for achieving this scientific vision.
+The NIH convened a BRAIN Working Group of the Advisory Committee to the Director, NIH, to develop a rigorous plan for achieving this scientific vision.
 This report presents the findings and recommendations of the working group, including the scientific background and rationale for the BRAIN Initiative as a whole and for each of seven major goals articulated in the report.
 In addition, we include specific deliverables, timelines, and cost estimates for these goals as requested by the NIH Director.
 Read more in the BRAIN 2025 Report.

-As the NIH BRAIN Initiative rapidly approaches its halfway point, the ACD BRAIN Initiative Working Group 2.0 will assess BRAIN’s progress and advances within the context of the original BRAIN 2025 report, identify key opportunities to apply new and emerging tools to revolutionize our understanding of brain circuits, and designate valuable areas of continued technology development.
+As the NIH BRAIN Initiative approached its halfway point, the ACD BRAIN Initiative Working Group 2.0 was asked to assess BRAIN’s progress and advances within the context of the original BRAIN 2025 report, identify key opportunities to apply new and emerging tools to revolutionize our understanding of brain circuits, and designate valuable areas of continued technology development.
+Alongside, the BRAIN Neuroethics Subgroup was tasked with considering the ethical implications of ongoing research and forecasting what the future of BRAIN advancements might entail, crafting a neuroethics "roadmap" for the Initiative.
+Read more in the BRAIN 2.0 companion reports (BRAIN Initiative 2.0 report and Neuroethics report).